Notary Public Services

 It also requires notaries to keep a log of all absentee ballot affidavits they notarize for at least two years

 after the date of the election.
 The projected effective date for SB 1466 is August 24, 2012 (90 days after adjournment of this legislative session).

-The Online Filing Page allows you to submit an initial filing and most update filings.
+The Online Filing Page allows you to submit an application for a new notary commission and most update filings.

 » New Commission

 The commission is valid for four years.
 A notary commission may not be renewed earlier than six weeks prior to its expiration date.